martn2023/flower_classification/README.md

 <br>

 # II.
 What is this?
-This project is less of a deliverable for others and more of a forcing function for me to understand
+This project is less of a deliverable for others and more of a forcing function for me to understand:
-- the hierarchy of ML tactics
+- the hierarchy of ML tactics, specifically supervised learning
 - defining those tactics and understand how they compare/contrast
 - how to optimize